codeonlyjs/website/content/guide/templateIf.md

 ```
 <div class="tip">

-The `if`, `elseif` and `else` conditional elements must all follow each other consecutively
+Nodes with `if`, `elseif` and `else` directives must all follow each
-in the containing child node array.
+other consecutively in the containing child node array.

 </div>